Skip to Main Content

 Historic Fort Huger extends approximately 1,130 feet along the James River and spans 22 acres.
 It is a well-preserved abandoned Civil War Fort in Isle of Wight County, situated on a strategic bluff on the south side of the James River.
 This historic gem is dominated by hardwood forests with a bridge crossing a cypress swamp.
 The fort itself offers open grassy areas.
 A variety of songbirds breed at this site including summer tanager, yellow-throated and prothonotary warblers and blue-gray gnatcatchers.
 Through the trees you can glimpse the James River where wintering waterfowl can gather in abundance.
 Osprey, terns and gulls circle overhead.

 The site’s historic features include a Civil War encampment located outside the fort and a self-guided walking trail along the original 1861 pathway and fort interior.
-Interpretive signage describes the fort’s historical significance: its strategic role in naval warfare during 1861-62, its construction by free blacks and slaves and a view of the modern day James River Reserve Fleet.
+Interpretive signage describes the fort’s historical significance: its strategic role in naval warfare during 1861-62, its construction by free blacks and enslaved people and a view of the modern day James River Reserve Fleet.

 • Hiking Trails